-"One of the fundamental principles of justice is consistency, and the disparity which characterises existing system of sentencing and parole been the subject of extensive Law Reform (Australian criticism Commission 1980, pp. 127-59).
-To inject another element, particularly one so variable by virtue of its dependence upon the resiliency, vindictiveness or other personality attributes of victim, is to invite further inconsistency, a situation which
+"One of the fundamental principles of justice is consistency, and the disparity which characterises the existing system of sentencing and parole has been the subject of extensive criticism (Australian Law Reform Commission 1980, pp. 127-59).
+To inject another element, particularly one so variable by virtue of its dependence upon the resiliency, vindictiveness or other personality attributes of a victim, is to invite further inconsistency, a situation which